dgroomes/cypher-playground/README.md

   it's just a `select * from`; it's a no-op.
 What is a more interesting example?
   * The [*AGE beyond Cypher*](https://age.apache.org/age-manual/master/advanced/advanced_overview.html) section of the docs gets into it.
 Update: ok I kind of get it.
-* [ ] Is there any way to port an existing relational table to a graph?
+* [x] DONE Is there any way to port an existing relational table to a graph?
 Even if it is a hacky way to do it, I'd like to prove that you don't need to throw away your existing hard-earned data and modelling to adopt the graph way.
+   * No, there isn't any mechanism in AGE to do this.
+[The recommended workaround is to indeed roll your own migration](https://github.com/apache/age/issues/289#issuecomment-1244135270) but this subject is on the radar of the AGE project.
+And indeed we should expect this functionality because the above-the-fold marketing content on [the Apache AGE home page](https://age.apache.org/) says the following.

+     > Through Apache AGE, PostgreSQL users will gain access to graph query modeling within the existing relational database.

+   * The word "existing" suggests existing *data* in the way I read it.
+But now I see that it is making the selling point that you can use you existing database *technology* (e.g. Postgres, and in the future MySQL, etc.).

 * [ ] Consider building from source; might not be worth it.
 * [ ] Use the Apache AGE Viewer to visualize the graph.
 * [ ] Consider bringing in more interesting and bigger example data.
 Consider the ZIP code data of my other projects.
+  * [My other project `dgroomes/mongodb-playground`](https://github.com/dgroomes/mongodb-playground) has ZIP data.
+I'll bring it to this project here and import it maybe as CSV?

 ## Reference